0xPolygon/polygon-docs/docs/tools/dApp-development/common-tools/remix.md

 - Copy your wallet address from MetaMask by clicking over your account name

-- Head over to [Faucet](https://faucet.polygon.technology/) and request test MATIC - you will need this to pay for gas on the Polygon network.
+- Head over to [the faucet](https://faucet.polygon.technology/) and request test MATIC to pay for gas on the Polygon network.
 Select **Amoy** as the network and **MATIC Token** as the token in the faucet.
-You can also use this free [Amoy faucet](https://www.alchemy.com/faucets/polygon-amoy)
+You can also use the [Alchemy Amoy faucet](https://www.alchemy.com/faucets/polygon-amoy).

 - Finally, to deploy to Amoy, refer to the instructions in the "Remix deployment" section below